Today, concrete outweighs the carbon mass of every tree, bush and shrub on this planet.

 The rapid greyification of our cities is causing them to be hit extra hard by the climate crisis.

-The Urban Heat Island Effect already makes urban areas up to 12°C hotter than surrounding rural areas, and the UHI intensifies as natural land is replaced by non-vegetated areas.
+The Urban Heat Island Effect (UHI) already makes urban areas up to 12°C hotter than surrounding rural areas, and the UHI intensifies as natural land is replaced by non-vegetated areas.

 The rise in impervious surfaces is also causing increased surface water runoff and more flash floods.